-The customer base should also be considered, what and who you consider as a valuable client as an ongoing business may actually be the opposite for the company that may well buy your business.
+The customer base should also be considered, what and who you consider as a valuable client as an ongoing business may be the opposite for the company that may well buy your business.

 Are the sales heavily dependent on a particular staff member or worse still the owner?
 A business that is all about the current owner, is a risky business for the new owner.

-Sales and Marketing and IP decisions can dramatically impact on the value of a business, so make sure you start to think about this – well before you want to sell.
+Sales Marketing and IP decisions can dramatically impact the value of a business, so make sure you start to think about this – well before you want to sell.
 Allow enough time to alter the aspects that are needed to be, so as optimise the offering and therefore the business value to the right potential buyer.

 Businesses can use customer relationship management (CRM) technology to improve the value of their enterprise during an exit.

 Suppose you are planning on selling your business.
-In that case, it is essential to work with a CRM driven company that will allow you access to the information you need before getting in front of potential buyers or investors with an exit strategy.
-While Sage’s survey shows that few people are using customer relationship management (CRM) software to support their exit, succession or transition strategies from an SMB to a larger company — e-Commerce Times note “that proves how little marketers understand about CRM’s true power.”
+In that case, it is essential to work with a CRM-driven company that will allow you access to the information you need before getting in front of potential buyers or investors with an exit strategy.
+While Sage’s survey shows that few people are using customer relationship management (CRM) software to support their exit, succession or transition strategies from an SMB to a larger company — e-Commerce Times notes “that proves how little marketers understand about CRM’s true power.”

 Pursuing an offshore buyer for your business can be worthwhile when your business is the right size and strategically aligned with the buyers’ appeal.

-One of the most sought-after traits of a business for offshores purchasers is that they want to be able to walk into a business that runs like a well-oiled machine with a good financial track record.
+One of the most sought-after traits of a business for offshore purchasers is that they want to be able to walk into a business that runs like a well-oiled machine with a good financial track record.
 Another goal is that their investment will allow them to eventually gain permanent residency for themselves and possibly their family.